Irreligion in Iceland

 The percentage of the Icelandic population registered as outside religious organizations.

-Irreligion in Iceland is prevalent, with approximately 10% of the population identifying as "convinced atheists" and a further 30% identifying as not religious.
-Since the 20th century, irreligion has seen steady growth.
+Irreligion in Iceland is prevalent, with approximately 10% of the population identifying as "convinced atheists" and a further 30% identifying as not religious according to a 2012 report.
+Since the 20th century, irreligion has seen steady growth over the years.

 Freedom of religion

 From the 16th century to the 19th century, religious life in Iceland was organized around the Evangelical Lutheran Church of Iceland, with compulsory membership.
 This started to change in 1874, when Iceland was given a constitution which granted freedom of religion and freedom of speech, opening the door for criticism of the church.